franziskagoltz-donders/DMN_ECM_ms1_v1/README.md

 VII.
 Scripts

-All scripts used for this project will be added to this repository in the following order.
+All scripts used for this project can be found on this repository in the following order.

 0 List of scripts